The Best Indoor Play Spaces in Nassau County

 No worries if you're in Suffolk County.
 See our list of the top indoor play spaces in Suffolk County, as well as our guide to Guide to Indoor Spots and Sports Centers on Long Island.

 Be sure to check with each venue for its COVID guidelines and requirements before heading out to any event, and read more about local public safety protocols here.

 Active Kidz Long Island — Jericho

-Active Kidz has a number of attractions, including an adventure maze, laser tag, inflatables, toddler center, ball pit/cannon area and a rock climbing wall.
-Open-play sessions vary from week to week and may include only some attractions.
+Active Kidz has a number of attractions, including an adventure maze, laser tag, inflatables, toddler center, ball pit/cannon area, and a rock-climbing wall.
+Open-play sessions vary from week to week and might be limited to only some attractions.
 The schedule can be found on its events calendar or by calling.
-Active Kidz is primarily a party space so call and double-check open-play times.
-Prices are either per activity or bundled into activity combination packages.
+Active Kidz is primarily a party space, so call and double-check open-play times.
+Prices are either per activity or bundled into combination packages.

 Bounce!
 Trampoline Sports — Syosset

 Open-bounce sessions, dodgeball fun, foam pits, inflatables, and yes, trampoline after trampoline, are all available here.
 Open-bounce sessions vary depending on the day's schedule, so check the website before going.
 Kids 6 and younger bounce in a separate area that is away from bigger kids and loaded with all the same bouncy fun, including traditional bounce houses and trampolines.
 There's even a toddler time just for little ones, as well as Jump N Glow evening sessions for the bigger kids with, you guessed it, glow-in-the-dark bouncing and activities.